-‘Friday The 13th’ – A Look Back At The Best And Worst Movies
+‘Friday The 13th’: A Look Back At The Best And Worst Movies

 Anytime Friday the 13th rolls around is a good excuse to re-explore the classic slasher movie franchise.
 Here’s a quick review of some of the highs and lows of the series.

 SlashFilm writer Jacob Hall recently ranked all the movies in the franchise.
-The top two, in his opinion are Part IV and Part VI.
+The top two, in his opinion, are Part IV and Part VI.

 He describes Part IV, known as The Final Chapter, as the “best-executed version” of the “Friday the 13th formula”.